QuentinWach/Hack-Computer/src/7_Conclusion.md

 # Notes & Conclusion

-**The ideal computer can handle diverse and complicated tasks in parallel.**
+**The ideal computer can handle arbitrarily diverse and complicated tasks in parallel.**
-In reality though there are always trade-offs to be made which leads to why we develop different architectures most commonly the CPU and the Graphics Processing Unit (GPU).

-**CPU**s are great at handling various diverse complicated tasks one by one.

-**GPU**s are great at handling the many of the same simple tasks in parallel.

-But there is much more to modern designs than I have talked about before.
+In reality though, there are always trade-offs to be made which is why we develop different architectures most commonly the CPU and the Graphics Processing Unit (GPU). **CPU**s are great at handling various diverse complicated tasks one by one. **GPU**s are great at handling the many of the same simple tasks in parallel.
+But there is much more to modern designs than what I have talked about up until and I want to create a little overview.

 ### Modern CPUs
 To summarize [this video](https://www.youtube.com/watch?v=_I8CLQazom0&list=PLTd6ceoshprfg23JMtwGysCm4tlc0I1ou), below, you can see a schematic overview of a typical CPU with multiple processing cores consisting of a control unit, ALU, and register coupled to various levels of cache memory (SRAM), and including a graphics controller which is typically connected to a GPU and a memory controller which in turn is connected to DRAM memory via a memory bus.